AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/utm-attributes.md

 ---
-title: How Does Google Analytics UTM Attribution Work?
+title: Google Analytics and UTM Attribution
-zendesk_id: 360016733031
+description: Learn about the Google Analytics source attribution process.
 ---
+# UTM Attribution

 It is critical to [track user acquisition source](../data-analyst/analysis/google-track-user-acq.md) to [identify the best performing advertising campaigns](../data-analyst/analysis/most-value-source-channel.md).
 In this tutorial, we explore the Google Analytics source attribution process.
 In other words, what piece of information is recorded when.